trakyari/multiplayerSumoBot/README.md

 ## Usage

-We are currenntly working to create videos showcasing the events this project was used in, for now our stemcon livestream can be viewed [here](https://youtu.be/_s9nmKtqTO0).
+We are currently working to create videos showcasing the events this project was used in, for now our stemcon livestream can be viewed [here](https://youtu.be/_s9nmKtqTO0).

 _For more examples, please refer to the [Documentation](https://example.com)_